unres/ElevatorInterface/README.md

 **Explanation of Issues**

-- This confusing image makes a user confused on functionality of that specific button
+- This confusing image makes a user confused on the functionality of that specific button
-- Without an audio cue, a user does not know if button was properly selected.
+- Without an audio cue, a user does not know if the button was properly selected.
 Especially if the user is blind

 **Common/Rare Use Cases**